Send this page to a friend!

 Ingredients used in aromatherapy for horses and riderBecause of the high quality, the guaranteed purity and innate efficacy of every essential oil, you don't need more than a drop or two to get all of the benefits of the oils.

-Our oil blends are the best we can produce for you and your horse, priced competitively, and one 1 oz. bottle will last for three months or more and a 2 oz. bottle for six months or more.
+Our essential oil blends are the best we can produce for you and your horse, priced competitively, and one 1 oz. bottle will last for three months or more.

-It is important to note that while the blends developed for the rider are at a dilution level safe for human skin, the blend developed uniquely for the horse is of a dilution level much higher than is safe for humans.
-Therefore, the W&H products designated for horses only, must be used only on horses.
+It is important to note that while the essential oil blends developed for the rider are at a dilution level safe for human skin, the essential oil blend developed uniquely for the horse is of a dilution level much higher than is safe for humans.

 And as a universal safety precaution, it is always best to consult your doctor or your veterinarian before using essential oils of any kind.